theojeffgood/Change-Reel/README.md

 ### Email Configuration

-Wins Column uses your email service provider to send updates.
+Change Reel uses your email service provider to send updates.
 Configure SMTP settings in your environment file.

 ## 🧪 Testing